 La Latina is brimming with history, built on the site of an ancient Islamic fort.
 Discover its cute churches and steep cobbled hills filled with tapas restaurants.
 It’s a buzzing place on a Saturday and Sunday when the streets are filled with young people and families alike.
 It’s also home to the El Rastro flea market.

 Barrio de Las Letras

-The literary neighborhood of Barrio de Las Letras is a place famous for novels and writers, full of charming bookstores, with a distinctly bohemian feel.
-You’ll find the Plaza de Santa Ana and nearby the Calle de las Huertas, full of fun bars at its centre.
+The literary neighborhood of Barrio de Las Letras is a place famous for novels and writers, full of charming bookstores with a distinctly bohemian feel.
+You’ll find the Plaza de Santa Ana and nearby the Calle de las Huertas, full of fun bars at its center.
 What’s great about Barrio de Las Letras is that many small streets are pedestrianized, so it’s perfect for walking around.
 Plus, it’s a little quieter than other neighborhoods.

 12. Cerro del Tio Pio